Point Cloud Structure and Output Formats

 From Zivid Studio, you can save the point cloud in Zivid Data File (*.zdf).
 In addition, you can export the point cloud (File → Export) in the following formats:

 The Zivid Data File (*.zdf) is the native Zivid file format.
 If you are using the API, you can loop over the point cloud and save the X, Y, Z, R, G, B, and SNR data in whichever format you prefer.
-Check out our Samples to see how to read or convert Zivid data using C++, C#, Python, and MATLAB.
+Check out our Samples to see how to read or convert Zivid data using C++, C#, and Python.

 Tip